 - too much sleep or a lack of sleep

 - intense physical activity

-Your doctor will probably recommend lifestyle changes to help treat your migraines.
+Your doctor will probably recommend lifestyle changes to help treat your migraine.
 They’ll likely encourage you to identify and avoid your migraine triggers, which vary from one person to another.

-- change your diet
+- change your diet and stay hydrated

 - switch medications

 - adjust your sleep schedule